 CSSU remains a member of Securities Investor Protection Corporation (SIPC).
 SIPC plays an important role in the overall system of investor protection in the United States by, in certain specified situations, restoring funds to investors with assets in the hands of bankrupt and otherwise financially troubled brokerage firms.
 When a brokerage firm is closed due to bankruptcy or other financial difficulties and customer assets are missing, SIPC steps in as quickly as possible and, within certain limits, works to return customers’ cash, stock, and other securities.

 You may obtain more information about SIPC, including a brochure entitled “How SIPC Protects You, by contacting SIPC” at:

 You may also visit SIPC’s website at www.sipc.org SIPC currently provides $500,000 of net equity protection, including $100,000 for claims for cash awaiting reinvestment (SIPC protection).
 SIPC protection applies when a SIPC member firm fails financially and is unable to meet obligations to securities clients, but it does not protect against losses from the rise and fall in the market value of investments and does not cover all assets.

-CSSEL is a broker-dealer regulated by the Financial Services Authority (“FSA”) in the U.K. and is not a member of SIPC.
+CSSEL is a broker-dealer which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority in the United Kingdom and is not a member of SIPC.

 Contact your Client Service Representative if you have any questions.